tgbot-collection/ServerSan/README.md

 # ServerSan
 This project is still under development.
-However, you may want to [try it out](https://t.me/serversan_bot)!
+No, it's a dead project [it's a dead project](https://t.me/serversan_bot)!

 ## Description ##